 Does Apple CarPlay use data?
 It all depends on the kind of apps you’re using and the services you want to render to you at that particular moment.

-Apple CarPlay can do its basic functions without an internet connection, like when starting your car, turning on your CarPlay display, connecting your iPhone, reading your text messages, answering your calls, and playing music that is stored on your device.
+Apple CarPlay can do its basic functions without an internet connection, like when starting your car, turning on your CarPlay display, connecting your iOS device, reading your text messages, answering your calls, and playing music that is stored on your device.

 In which conditions does Apple CarPlay use data?

-Although, some apps are able to priorly save data on your phone memory for later use, for example: offline maps for navigation and offline music, so you’re not required to have internet access when using those in a non Wi-Fi area.
+Although, some apps are able to priorly save data on your phone memory for later use, for example: offline maps for navigation and offline music, so you’re not required to have internet access when using those in a non-WiFi hotspot.

 What is Apple CarPlay?